Lantern Festival Full Guide: A Dazzling Celebration (2025 Updated)

 But when he arrived to burn the village, he discovered lanterns were flying in the sky.
 He thought the village was already on fire.
 Thus, he left with his men.

-What actually happened is that a spirit warned the villagers about Jade Emperor’s intentions before his arrival.
-And those villagers continued to celebrate this lantern event every year to thank the spirit.
+What actually happened is that a spirit warned the villagers about the Jade Emperor’s intentions before his arrival.
+Those villagers continued to celebrate this lantern event every year to thank the spirit.

 Let’s say you are planning a trip to China or are just interested in their culture.
 Here’s how to celebrate the Lantern Festival:

-Lanterns are not the only illuminating part of this festival.
-The Chinese people decorate their homes and landmarks with stunning lighting.
-Furthermore, they illuminate public places like parks, lakes, etc.
+Colorful lanterns are not the only illuminating part of this festival.
+The Chinese people decorate their homes and landmarks with stunning lighting, as well as public places like parks and lakes.

-At night, people get together and throw lanterns in the sky.
-The best way to celebrate this festival is to be with your family, friends, or loved ones and just watch the lanterns fly away as they symbolize a brighter future!
+At night, people gather and throw lanterns in the sky.
+The best way to celebrate this festival is to be with your family, friends, or loved ones and watch the lanterns fly away as they symbolize a brighter future!

 You might have heard of Tang Yuan (Yuanxiao).
 It is an important food in Chinese culture.
 Basically, these are balls of boiled rice dipped in sweet soup.
 The food represents the reunion of loved ones.
 Also, the ball shape is significant in Chinese culture as it symbolizes completeness!